NewsLocal News

-KSHB 41 News anchor/I-Team reporter Sarah Plake is looking for story ideas in Kansas City.
+KSHB 41 News anchor/I-Team reporter Sarah Plake has been tracking this story since mid-January.
+Have a tip?
 Send Sarah an email.

-Earlier this year, Department of Homeland Security and Immigration and Customs Enforcement agents were seen touring a 900,000-square-foot warehouse near Missouri Highway 150 and Botts Road that was part of the former Richards-Gebaur Air Force Base.
+Earlier this year, Department of Homeland Security and Immigration and Customs Enforcement agents were seen touring a 900,000-square-foot warehouse near Missouri Highway 150 and Botts Road, which was part of the former Richards-Gebaur Air Force Base.

-At the time of the tour, Jackson County Legislative Chairman Manny Abarca claimed to speak with the agents who he said told him the facility could be used as an ICE detention facility.
+KSHB was there on Jan.
+15 when Jackson County Legislative Chairman Manny Abarca went inside the building, afterward saying DHS officials told him the warehouse could be used as an ICE detention facility.

 At the time, Platform Ventures, which acquired the building from Port KC in 2022, said they received an unsolicited bid in October 2025 for the property.
 The Kansas City-based firm said it had a fiduciary duty to review the offer, but declined further comment.

-On Thursday, Platform Ventures said as those negotiations continued, it learned the buyer was the federal government.
+On Thursday, Platform Ventures broke its month-long silence, claiming it only learned that the prospective buyer was the federal government until after negotiations were over.

 “Platform Ventures is not actively engaged with the U.S. Government or any other prospective purchaser involving a sale of its property at the I-49 Industrial Center.
 While typically we do not comment on potential transactions, baseless speculation, inaccurate narratives and serious threats toward our leadership, our employees and our families have prompted us to issue this statement."